JianxinMa/v9.js/doc/debugger.md

 ### Where to store the information?

 First we need to review the format currently used for an executable file.
 And we assume little-endian here.
-Say we have an executable file called `a.out` generated from `a.c`. `a.o` contains three parts:
+Say we have an executable file called `a.out` generated from `a.c`. `a.out` contains three parts:
 ```
 | hdr | text | data |
 ```